yksirotta/openmanusguiplus-coolify/README.md

 # Make it executable
 chmod +x install-openmanus.sh

-# Run the installer (optionally specify an installation directory)
+# Run the installer (standard mode)
 ./install-openmanus.sh [/path/to/install/directory]

+# OR run in lightweight mode (for limited disk space)
+./install-openmanus.sh --lightweight [/path/to/install/directory]
 ```

+#### Installation Options

+- `--lightweight` or `-l`: Install with minimal dependencies (no ML libraries)
+- `--dir <path>` or `-d <path>`: Specify installation directory

-This will automatically:
+The installer will automatically:
+- Check available disk space and recommend lightweight mode if needed
 - Clone the repository
 - Set up a Python virtual environment
-- Install all dependencies with memory optimizations
+- Install dependencies optimized for your system resources
 - Configure basic settings
-- Create an optimized startup script
+- Create startup and dependency management scripts

 ### Method 2: Manual Installation